Local Moduli of Semisimple Frobenius Coalescent Structures: First detailed example of application of Theorem : the Frobenius manifold. Stokes phenomenon for Pearcey-type oscillating integrals from Hankel functions

 and consequently

-where $\partial_i=\frac{\partial}{\partial a_i},\partial_j=\frac{\partial}{\partial a_j}$.
+where $\partial_i=\frac{\partial}{\partial a_i}$, $\partial_j=\frac{\partial}{\partial a_j}$.
 So we find that

-Note that $a_0,a_1,a_2$ are not flat coordinates for $\eta$.
-The commutative and associative product defined on each tangent space $T_aM$, using the Kodaira-Spencer map, is given by the {structure} constants at a generic point $a\in M$:
+Note that $a_0$, $a_1$, $a_2$ are not flat coordinates for $\eta$.
+The commutative and associative product defined on each tangent space $T_aM$, using the Kodaira--Spencer map, is given by the {structure} constants at a generic point $a\in M$:

 The Euler vector field is